 Four plant foods that show particularly potent anticancer effects are:

 A major study published in the New England Journal of Medicine showed that people who ate nuts significantly reduced their risk of cancer (and overall mortality) compared to people who ate few or no nuts.
 Additionally, the American Society of Clinical Oncology released a report of more than 800 patients with stage III colon cancer.
 They found that eating nuts can make a significant difference in overall cancer survival.
 In the study, those who consumed about two small handfuls (about two ounces) of tree nuts per week had a 42% lower chance of cancer recurrence and a 57% lower chance of death than those who did not eat nuts.

 The cancer-fighting power of tomatoes may be attributable to lycopene, a cancer-starving antioxidant.
 Studies show that men who eat two to three cups of cooked tomatoes twice weekly have a 30% lowered risk of prostate cancer.

 Researchers from the University of Western Australia in Perth conducted a study of 2,000 Chinese women.
 (About half had suffered from breast cancer.)
 The scientists reviewed the women’s eating habits and factored out other variables that contribute to cancer, such as being overweight, lack of exercise, and smoking.
-They came to a startling finding about mushrooms.
+They came to a startling discovery about mushrooms.
 Women who consumed at least a third of an ounce of fresh mushrooms every day (about one mushroom per day) were 64% less likely to develop breast cancer.
-When those same women also drank green tea daily, they reduced their risk of breast cancer by 89%.

 Plant-Based Diet Benefits to the Environment